 It's one of the biggest days of the year in South Australia.
 Here are some handy tips to ensure your visit to the Credit Union Christmas Pageant is a breeze!

 Before you make your way to town, study the pageant route so you know where to go when you arrive.
 To get the best spots, you'll need to arrive early.
 Make sure you bring some food and drinks (especially for the children) and locate the nearest toilets.
-Credit Union Sites are also located along the route.
-Visit them for route and pageant information, sunscreen, water and assistance with lost children.

 Safe viewingThe Blue Honour Line is a pageant tradition and the key to a successful and safe event.
 Please stay behind the Blue Honour Line to give our performers plenty of room and for everyone's safety.